New Frankfurt Old Town: History

 Subsequently, after years of discussion, the Technisches Rathaus was created in 1972–1974 as the seat of the technical offices of the city administration.
 Five old town houses on Braubachstrasse that had survived the war were demolished to excavate the construction pit.
 The building, built in the brutalist architectural style, dominated the former old town, in a style very different from that of the small-scale buildings in the area.
-The construction costs totalled DM 93 million.
+The construction costs totalled DM 93 million according to the word transcript of the 19th session of the town parliament on December 15th 1994.